 You will have 24/7 support throughout, so that both you and the young people you are working with can gain the best experience possible from your contributions to their education.
 If you are a qualified teacher you will, of course, be able to share more in depth teaching skills, but teaching assistants’ contributions are always invaluable, helping young people not only improve their English but also develop self confidence from this cultural exchange.

-Volunteering placements for teaching are for a minimum two weeks and we always welcome people who can stay longer, especially teachers with a long summer holiday.
+Volunteering placements for teaching are for a minimum four weeks and we always welcome people who can stay longer, especially teachers with a long summer holiday.
 There are 30-40 children in each class, and the teaching takes place Mon-Fri mornings and afternoons, but leaving you plenty of time in the evenings to enjoy the cultural wonders of Cusco, and also weekends to explore further afield.
 We are always happy and able to help and advise with any travel ideas.

 For those volunteers on sports placements, the sports field is fifteen minutes’ walk from the school.
 The sports teaching program is minimum four weeks long, so that you have time to develop a lesson program and follow the young people’s progress over time.
 All sports experience and skills are welcome.